 The SMSF uses this attribute to do an NRF query in order to invoke later services in a backup AMF e.g. Namf_MT.

+Absence of this attribute indicates the backup AMF Info is not provided or the previous provided backup AMF Info is removed.